vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

     - [Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-azure-monitor "Azure Monitor overview documentation page") supports ingesting logs and metrics from multiple sources.
 This includes application logs, diagnostic logs, and system metrics, such as CPU load, disk capacity, and network utilization.
 It can also ingest the Azure Activity Log, which records all Azure administrator activity.

-    - From this central hub, Azure Monitor supports log storage and archiving, log queries, visualization using the Azure Dashboard, and automation of follow-on tasks using Azure Automation.
+    - From this central hub, Azure Monitor supports log storage and archiving, log queries, visualization using the Azure Dashboard, and automation of follow-on tasks using Azure Automation

     - In addition, logs can be passed to other services, for example to Application Insights for deeper analytics, and PowerBI for more detailed investigation and reporting.
 Logs can also be routed to other services, including third-party services, via Azure Event Hub.

-    - Application Insights, Azure Monitor and Azure Log Analytics use the same query language (Kusto Query Language), making it easy for administrators to learn a single approach to querying all data sources.
+    - Application Insights, Azure Monitor and Azure Log Analytics use the same query language (Kusto Query Language), making it easy for administrators to learn a single approach to querying all data sources

-    - Azure Monitor also enables alerts to be configured, again providing a single consistent hub for managing all alerts across the platform.
+    - Azure Monitor also enables alerts to be configured, again providing a single consistent hub for managing all alerts across the platform

         ![Diagram showing application logs, metrics, diagnostic logs, VM OS logs and Azure activity logs as data sources for Azure Monitor, with options to route data to other services, store or archive data, query data, visualize data, or automate activities based on data.](images/image34.png "Azure Monitor data sources and actions")